-Join Arthur Ulfeldt for an in-depth discussion in this video Simple values or "Primitives", part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video Simple values or "Primitives", part of Learning Clojure.

 - [Instructor] Values in clojure are broadly categorized…into simple values and compound values.…Simple values first.…Simple in this case simply means…not complex or not compound.…Just one thing.…It's simple.…This is sort of a special clojure definition of simple.…If you ask a clojurian, is that simple?…They'll say yes or no pretty definitively…by looking at it and seeing if it combines…more than one thing.…If you ask somebody else on the street…and just be like, hey is this simple?…They'll probably look at it and be like,…it's simple to me.…